My two boys (who were 15 and 17 at the time) knew everything

 her face - she threw herself into the arms of her auntie and her grandmothers

-and said "my Daddy's going to heaven, my Daddy has to go to heaven"
+and said, "My Daddy's going to heaven, my Daddy has to go to heaven".
+Then she sobbed and sobbed and she

 hugged him tightly and let the tears flow.
 He looked at her and looked at me

-and I think in that moment he knew he didn't have long.
+and I think in that moment he knew his life was ending.

-January 17th: Diarmuid passed away with our son Emmet holding his right hand and our son, Daniel, holding his left hand.
-Within minutes of his passing Aisling came into the room (she had been out for a walk with her auntie, Diarmuid's sister) and I knelt down and told her "Daddy has gone to heaven my love".
+Four days later Diarmuid passed away with Emmet holding his right hand and Daniel holding his left hand and me rushing into the room as he took his last breath.
+Within minutes of his dying, Aisling came into the room (she had been out for a walk with her auntie), and I knelt down and told her, "Daddy has gone to heaven, my love".
 She cried and held him and, along with her brothers, myself, our family, our closest friends, we stayed with him all day, saying our goodbyes.

-January 17th: Diarmuid passed away with our son Emmet holding his right hand and our son, Daniel, holding his left hand.
-Within minutes of his passing Aisling came into the room (she had been out for a walk with her auntie, Diarmuid's sister) and I knelt down and told her "Daddy has gone to heaven my love".
+Four days later Diarmuid passed away with Emmet holding his right hand and Daniel holding his left hand and me rushing into the room as he took his last breath.
+Within minutes of his dying, Aisling came into the room (she had been out for a walk with her auntie), and I knelt down and told her, "Daddy has gone to heaven, my love".
 She cried and held him and, along with her brothers, myself, our family, our closest friends, we stayed with him all day, saying our goodbyes.

 She sleeps in my bed and I look at her sweet innocent face

-as she sleeps and I'll tell you something - there's no pain worse than the pain
+as she sleeps and I'll tell you something.
+There is no pain worse than the pain

 of watching your children's hearts break.
 My boys too.
 My handsome